Beth Bye: Early life and education

 Bye was born and raised in Greenwich, Connecticut.
 She graduated from St. Mary's High School (now Trinity Catholic High School in Stamford) in Greenwich in 1980 and from the University of New Hampshire with a Master of Arts degree in child development in 1989.
-In 2013, Bye completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.
+In 2013, Bye completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett Foundation LGBTQ Victory Institute Leadership Fellow.In 2023 she completed a 3 year Salzburg Global Seminar fellowship for international education leaders.

 Professional and political career

 Beth Bye was appointed as Commissioner for the Connecticut Office of Early Childhood by Governor Ned Lamont in January 2019.

 Bye, who served in the Senate from 2011 to the present and in the House from 2007 through 2010, will lead an office created in 2013 to coordinate and enhance various early childhood development programs and create a cohesive early care system.

 In 2013, Bye led the effort to create The Office of Early Childhood, one of the first such offices in the country.
 Her work as champion for the creation of the office is informed by her own, long-term experience since 1980 as an early childhood professional.

 Bye’s experience includes leadership positions at Auerfarm/Wintonbury Early Childhood Magnet School, Great by 8, the Capitol Region Education Council, and she also helped to open two early childhood magnet schools.
-Bye was the director at both the Trinity College Community Child Center and the University of St. Joseph School for Young Children, which was named a State of Connecticut model pre-school.
+Bye was the director at both the Trinity College Community Child Center and the University of St. Joseph School for Young Children, which was named the State of Connecticut model pre-school.

 Commissioner Bye received her BA and MA in Child Development from the University of New Hampshire.